red-moonx/ai-dev-tools/module01_coding_assistants/module01_homework.md

 python manage.py runserver
 ```

 Since we asked AI to test everything, it should just work.
 If it doesn't, iterate with AI until it works.

-<span style="color: #F28B82"> Only one thing wasnt working: when marked "as resolved" there was no change.
-After one iteration, the AI corrected the issue</span>
+> **Note:** Only one thing wasn't working: when marked "as resolved" there was no change.
+After one iteration, the AI corrected the issue.

 ## Homework URL